Shiazy18/azure-nlp-demo/README.md

 `extract entities`: Often, documents or other bodies of text mention people, places, time periods, or other entities.
 The text Analytics API can detect multiple categories (and subcategories) of entity in your text.

 `extract linked entities`: In addition to categorized entities, the Text Analytics API can detect entities for which there are known links to data sources, such as Wikipedia.

+---

+## Custom text classification

+To test the custom text classification of the Azure AI Language service, we'll configure the model using Language Studio then use a Python application to test it.